facebook/react-native/docs/Tutorial-IntegrationWithExistingApps.md

 Below is an example of what your `package.json` file should minimally contain.

 > Version numbers will vary according to your needs.
-Normally the latest versions for each will be sufficient.
+Normally the latest versions for both [React](https://github.com/facebook/react/releases) and [React Native](https://github.com/facebook/react/releases) will be sufficient.

 <block class="objc" />